browserengineering/book/book/scheduling.md

         self.tab.set_needs_render()
 ```

-There are more calls to `render`; you should find and fix all of them...except
+There are more calls to `render`; you should find and fix all of them...
-`click`.
-Here's why:
+Except, let's take a closer look at `click`.

 Now we don't immediately render when something changes.
 That means that the
 layout tree (and style) could be out of date when a method is called.
 Normally,